 - These gloves are available in 8-16 oz sizes.

 If you are a starter and looking for something budget-friendly, then these gloves are not the wrong choice.
-With a modern style look, a comfortable fit and reasonably padding, they can surely defeat many overpriced competitors.
+With a modern style look, a comfortable fit and reasonable padding, they can surely defeat many overpriced competitors.

 7. Everlast Pro Style Training Gloves – (Painless & Great wrist protection)

 Everlast is one of the top manufacturers of best boxing gloves today.
 Pro-Style is their most popular glove and is charged at an affordable price that others can hardly compete.
-It receives numerous amount of praise for maintaining the quality at such a low price.
+It receives numerous amounts of praise for maintaining the quality at such a low price.

-- The pair is made to support and conform to the natural shape of wrists.
+- The pair is made to support and conform to the natural shape of the wrists.
 It secures the correct form and enhances punching techniques.

 - The ThumbLok feature protects your thumb bones from breaking and also protects your opponent.